Alex Palou wins Portland for early clinch of IndyCar championship. Spaniard has 2 titles in 3 years - KTVZ

 “I don’t know if we had enough speed for Alex, he was definitely fast,” Dixon said in lauding his teammate.
 “He kind of does everything right.
 He’s a hell of a competitor, a huge talent.”

-It is the second title in three seasons for Palou, who won both titles driving for Ganassi, and the 15th IndyCar title for the team owner.
+It is the second title in three seasons for Palou, who won both titles driving for Ganassi, and the 15th IndyCar title for the team owner and 22nd overall.
 Of Ganassi’s many title winners, Palou joins Dixon (six), Dario Franchitti (two) and Alex Zanardi (two) as drivers with multiple championships.

 “He’s certainly special,” Ganassi said.
-“He’s part of our team and we couldn’t be more happy about that.
-He likes to win, he told me that.
-He told me before the race, I said ‘Let’s go wrap this up today,’ he looked at me and said ‘I’m going to wrap it up with a win.’
-I said ‘OK, great.’
-He called his shot today.”
+“He’s part of our team and we couldn’t be more happy about that.”

-Ganassi then ensured that “Alex Palou is going to be in our car, I can tell you that, for sure.”

-Palou was supposed to leave Ganassi at the end of the season for a move to Arrow McLaren Racing, where he was also McLaren’s test and reserve Formula One driver.
+Pato O’Ward finished fourth for McLaren and was followed by Indianapolis 500 winner Josef Newgarden and Rinus VeeKay was sixth for his best finish of the season.
+Juri Vips finished 18th in his IndyCar debut.

 AP auto racing: https://apnews.com/hub/auto-racing